JJC86/MIG23MLD-Joystick-Gimbal/README.md

 Full Assembly will look like this : https://cad.onshape.com/documents/41b159342893432992f2dc4f/w/2e32bb2981abb629ef604ac7/e/049652f066491f72423e1957

-BoM & Notes:
+BoM & Notes:<br>
 dimension is slightly different from original design.
-Just because I used cheaper&available one.
+Just because I used cheaper & available one.
 Also used sleeve bearings on cams for lower cost.

 - Bearing 6901zz * 4